dell/omnia/docs/source/Troubleshooting/knownissues.rst

     * The errors occur when the Docker pull limit is exceeded.
 **Resolution**:

-    * For ``omnia.yml`` and ``provision.yml`` : Provide the docker username and password for the Docker Hub account in the *omnia_config.yml* file and execute the playbook.
+    * Ensure that the ``docker_username`` and ``docker_password`` are provided in ``input/provision_config_credentials.yml``.

-    * For HPC cluster, during ``omnia.yml execution``, a kubernetes secret 'dockerregcred' will be created in default namespace and patched to service account.
-User needs to patch this secret in their respective namespace while deploying custom applications and use the secret as imagePullSecrets in yaml file to avoid ErrImagePull.
-[Click here for more info](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
+    * For a HPC cluster, during ``omnia.yml`` execution, a kubernetes secret 'dockerregcred' will be created in default namespace and patched to service account.
+User needs to patch this secret in their respective namespace while deploying custom applications and use the secret as imagePullSecrets in yaml file to avoid ErrImagePull. `Click here for more info. <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry>`_

 .. note:: If the playbook is already executed and the pods are in **ImagePullBack** state, then run ``kubeadm reset -f`` in all the nodes before re-executing the playbook with the docker credentials.

 ⦾ **Why does the task 'Gather facts from all the nodes' stuck when re-running ``omnia.yml``?**